Nilrudra1999/Understanding-DSA/notes/Quick_and_merge_sorts.md

 ## Merge Sort Algorithm

 Merge sort is another complex sorting algorithm, using the divide and conquer method.<br>
-Using recursion to divide our current array into 2 sub-arrays and call the merge sort function again.
+Using recursion to divide our current array into 2 sub-arrays and call the merge sort function recursively.
 Then we keep doing this until each array only has 1 index element remaining, at which point we sort the individual arrays and merge them back together.
 Much like quick sort this sorting algorithm also has a runtime complexity of O(nlog(n)).

 ![Merge_sort_algorithm_diagram svg](https://github.com/user-attachments/assets/dedf2b30-370c-4430-9f36-298e9857a773)